xavidelamo/mgci-docs/docs/source/sepal.rst

 SEPAL-MGCI :sub:`beta`, as any other SEPAL module is divided into two main sections:

-- Process drawers: where you can find the processing steps to accomplish the goal of the module.
+- **Process drawers**: where you can find the processing steps to accomplish the goal of the module.
 SEPAL-MGCI :sub:`beta` is composed by 4 steps:

   - Area of interest selection
   - Mountain descriptor
   - Vegetation descriptor
   - MGCI results

-- Help drawers: used to describe the tool, objectives and give a background about how it was developed:
+- **Help drawers**: used to describe the tool, objectives and give a background about how it was developed:

   - Source code: the module was developed under a `MIT license <https://opensource.org/licenses/MIT>`_, which means that the development is freely accessible and the code is public.
 It will link you to the GitHub repository of the module.
   - Wiki: It will point to the latest documentation on SEPAL-MGCI :sub:`beta`.
 This is where you can start learning the workflow and features of the module.